chec/commercejs-nextjs-demo-store/README.md

 yarn dev
 ```

-Your site should now be populated with the sample data!
+Now head on over to http://localhost:3000 after starting your development, your site should now be populated with the sample data!Your site should now be populated with the sample data!

 **STEP 5.** Make any necessary changes you need and push the code to a repository on Github or your choice of platform.

 **STEP 6.** Deploy your site

 Be sure to sign up for a Netlify account and log in to it.
-Navigate to “New site from Git” and give access to select your repo.
-Your build settings is automatically filled out for your from the `netlify.toml` in the template.
+Click the **New site from Git** button and give access to select your repo.
+Your build settings are automatically filled out for your from the `netlify.toml` in the template.
+To enter your environment variables, click **Show advanced** then **New variable** and fill in the key input as CHEC_PUBLIC_KEY and the value input with your Public Key.
+You can access your API key in your Chec dashboard under Setup, then navigate to the Developer tab to copy your Public Key

 Now go ahead and click the "deploy site" to see your live site!

-Please note that the site deploy will first fail as we have yet to enter in your environment variables for your Netlify site.
-Configure your site by going under the **Build and Deploy** settings then **Environment** to enter your API key.
-The value is automatically encrypted and stored in Netlify’s system.
-The *key* input is **CHEC_PUBLIC_KEY** and *value* input is your **Public Key**.
-You can access your Chec public key as explained in the manual setup above.

 ## 🥞 Stack